Posts Tagged ‘manzanita’

 Happy Solstice!
 (9:47 AM for Berkeley, CA.) Here is the last of my photos from the botanic garden, a collection of manzanita photos.
 I tried to estimate how many of the manzanita varieties in the garden were blooming, and decided about one fifth or one quarter.
 If I were Mr. Manzanita I would declare that manzanita season has begun.

 But, sadly, I am not Mr. Manzanita.
-That name belongs to one of the staff at Tilden who, rather tongue in cheek, wears a sign with that title during the plant sale every spring when he answers all the questions about all the different manzanitas for sale.
+That name belongs to one of the staff at Tilden who, rather tongue in cheek-ly, wears a sign with that title during the plant sale every spring and answers all the questions about all the different manzanitas for sale.
 I had a question, ‘Which one is the best?’
 Well, manzanitas cover quite a range, from ground covers to trees, all with their own subtle merits and attributes, and you generally need to know the site conditions before you can choose the right manzanita, so it’s rather ridiculous to ask someone to just pick one and say, ‘This is the best one.’
 But I asked Mr. Manzanita to do that, to choose his favorite, all-purpose, reliable, not-too-fussy-about-soil, not-too-fussy-about-water, interesting, consistently beautiful, generic-recommendation manzanita.
 And he humored me and made a choice, choosing ‘Paradise,’ an A. pajaroensis selection introduced by, not too surprisingly, the botanic garden at Tilden.

 There are several different specimens in the garden, all in bloom now, generally growing to about shoulder height, wider than tall, with an interesting zigzag branching pattern.
 Brad at RootedinCalifornia has photos of the bronzy-red new growth they get in the spring, almost like floral bracts.
 On the strength of Mr. Manzanita’s recommendation, I sold it to him while I was volunteering at the sale last year, and so far he seems satisfied.
 Whew.